Week 14: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - After staying mum about Flynn over the weekend, Trump spokespeople went from saying Flynn “enjoys the full confidence,” to Trump is “evaluating the situation” on Monday.
 That evening, Flynn “resigned.”

-- Flynn became the third Trump advisor to resign over inappropriate ties to Russia (others are Manafort and Page).
+- Flynn became the third Trump advisor to resign over inappropriate ties to Russia (others are Paul Manafort and Carter Page).

 - After firing Flynn, Trump pivoted to blaming the media and intelligence for leaks.
 He referred to intelligence in quotes, again.
 Trump also denied any wrongdoing by Flynn.